timharek/timharek.no/README.md

 ### CV

-The CV is generated from a simple JSON-file, `content/cv/cv.json`, it's loosely based on [JSON Resume schema](https://jsonresume.org/schema/).
+The CV-page is generated from a simple JSON-file, `static/api/cv.json`, it's loosely based on [JSON Resume schema](https://jsonresume.org/schema/).

 Here you can specify your experiences (work, education, voluntary etc.) and